 The old adage “trust your gut” exists for a reason: according to Psychology Today, guts have “millions of nerve cells” and an almost-literal “mind of [their] own.”
 Think about how nervous you get just before a big presentation or before asking your boss for a raise.
-Those butterflies in your stomach are not, of course, literal butterflies, but rather signals your brain sends throughout your body, indicating that something may be off.
-Because your gut is so in tune with the rest of your body, it is imperative that you take good care of your gut health , especially while you’re trying to conceive.
+Those butterflies in your stomach are not, of course, literal butterflies.
+They are signals your brain sends through your body, indicating that something is off.
+Because your gut is so in tune with the rest of your body, it is imperative that you take good care of your gut health.
+This is especially true while you’re trying to conceive.

 In addition to those millions of nerve cells, your gut is also lined with bacterial microbes that produce the chemical serotonin (also known as the “happy chemical”).
 Serotonin allows us to convert the food we eat into energy for our bodies — energy that should be used in our mini-me-making process.
 It makes sense that the food we eat that will later be converted into energy should help promote a fertile environment for a fetus to thrive in.